sanskrit/raw_etexts/mixed/ebhAratI-sampat/anyagItAH/anyagItAsambaddhapustakAni/vaidikagItA.md

 act of sacrilege, while to the modern critic, this is equal to destroying the context.
 But the objection is not as formidable as it looks to be.
 For it should not be forgotten that the present arrangement of the Vedic text, is only the last of the arrangements.
 It is not the only arrangement.
 According to the puranic tradition, the disciples of Vyasa made different arrangements of the hymns.
 According to the Vedic traditions there were different readings following different Sākhās and Charanas.
 The current opinion is that the present arrangement was made by Rishi Dwaipayana, and that is why he was called Veda Vyasa.
 The modern reader need not ridicule the tradition.
 All the Riks of the Veda do not belong to the same age.Some of them belong to the period when the Indians and the Iranians still formed the same people.
 This is why 'Asura' is a term of honour in the early books of the Rig Veda.
 Savants like Tilak go further and hold, that some Riks belong to the arctic age, i. e., as early as the 4th millenium B. C. Later Riks, however, belong to the period of the Mahabharata War.
-There is clear reference to Maharaja Parikshit in the last (20th) book of the [Atharva Angırasa Veda.](# "कतरत् ते आहराणि दधि मन्था परिऋतम्। जाया पतिं विपूच्छति राष्ठे राजः परिक्षितः॥  Atharva Angirasa Veda, 20-127-9   In the land of king Parikshit, the wife asks the husband,'How much of good fresh curd is thy need?'")
-Reference to Parikshit proves that the extant arrangement was made somewhere near about his reign, so that the hand of Dwaipayana may not be invisible.
+There is clear reference to Maharaja Parikshit in the last (20th) book of the Atharva Angırasa Veda.[^46] Reference to Parikshit proves that the extant arrangement was made somewhere near about his reign, so that the hand of Dwaipayana may not be invisible.
 Mahabharata war is, on astronomical grounds, held to have taken place in the 15th century B. C.In any case it was considerably later than the Indo-Iranian War, which in the Veda, is called Dasarajna, or the War of the Ten Kings.
 It is unreasonable to think that the Riks were hanging loose for about two thousand years, till Veda Vyasa made the present redaction in the time of Parikshit.
 There must have been previous redactions.
 What guarantee is there, that in the early redactions as well, the same grouping of the Riks had been prevalent as we find existent in

+[^46]: "कतरत् ते आहराणि दधि मन्था परिऋतम्। जाया पतिं विपूच्छति राष्ठे राजः परिक्षितः॥  Atharva Angirasa Veda, 20-127-9   In the land of king Parikshit, the wife asks the husband,'How much of good fresh curd is thy need?'"

 the present redaction?
 That is merely a probability, and the words of Professor Whitney would bring the reader to hesitate whether there is any point in sticking to the beaten track.
 "However diverse in subject matter two successive suktas may be, we rightly expect unity of subject within the limits of what is truly one and the same sukta.
-It is this inherent unity of the subject which justifies their inclusion into the same[sukta".](# " Whitney-Atharva Veda (Introduction).").
+It is this inherent unity of the subject which justifies their inclusion into the samesukta".[^47].").
 Thus the unity of the subject is the only criterion for determining the integrity of a hymn.
 Without such re-arrangement based on the unity ofthought, the Veda would never come to be popular.
 For highly philosophical Riks are sometimas found bracketted together, with merely a trifling or a commonplace one.
 It is desirable to bring the wheats together, so that time may not be lost on the tare.

+[^47]: " Whitney-Atharva Veda (Introduction

  A selection of the Vedic Riks– as a hand-book for one and all to be used in daily prayer, is an imperative necessity.
 May such a selection unite all the five limbs of the Vedic Church.